Nuclear Energy Prospects in New Zealand

 g.
 The New Zealand Emissions Trading Scheme (ETS) formed a key part of the October 2007 New Zealand Energy Strategy to 2050 and ETS legislation was passed in September 2008 under the Climate Change Response (Emissions Trading) Amendment Act 2008.
 However, in February 2009, the new Minister of Energy and Resources, Gerry Brownlee, announced that the energy strategy was being revised.
 In December 2009, the Climate Change Response (Moderated Emissions Trading) Amendment Act 2009 was passed; this amended the ETS to introduce a transition phase between 1 July 2010 and 31 December 2012.
 During this period, emission units can be bought for A$25 (€17) and each unit will permit the holder to emit two tonnes of carbon dioxide, falling to one tonne after the transition period.
 [Back]

 h.
 The 140 MWe Nga Awa Purua geothermal power station located northeast of Taupo started supplying power to the grid early in 2010 and became fully operational in April.
 It is a joint venture between state-owned Mighty River Power, and Tauhara North No.2 Trust, and follows on from Mighty River Power's 100 MWe Kawerau geothermal power station, which was completed in July 2008.
-The Mighty River Power/Tauhara North No.2 Trust partnership is also planning to develop the 100 MWe Ngatamariki Geothermal Power Station.
+The Mighty River Power/Tauhara North No.2 Trust partnership also developed the 100 MWe Ngatamariki Geothermal Power Station which came on line in mid 2013 at a cost of $142 million.
+Its energy converters are fed by geothermal fluid at 193ºC from up to 3000 metres depth.
 Meanwhile, in September 2009, Contact Energy received final resource consent approval to construct the 220 MWe Te Mihi Power Station in the Taupo region.
 The station will replace the company's 181 MWe Wairakei Power Station, which was commissioned in 1958.
 Contact Energy is also planning to build Tauhara Stage Two, a 250 MWe geothermal plant that it hopes to begin commissioning in 2014.
 [Back]

 i.
 Aesthetically, both wind turbines and high-voltage transmission lines are seen by some as a blot on the landscape and detrimental to tourism.
 [Back]